Doctor of Nursing Practice (DNP)

 This program is for APRNs who are licensed in their state of residence and nationally certified as a Family Nurse Practitioner, Adult Nurse Practitioner, Adult/Gerontology Nurse Practitioner, Pediatric Nurse Practitioner, or Psychiatric Mental Health Nurse Practitioner.

-If you are not seeking a second certification the program is 44 credit hours.
-For those seeking a second certification, an additional 6-16 credit hours is required depending on the specialty chosen.
-Clinical experiences are individually determined to add breadth and depth to your advanced practice (with a minimum of 525 clock hours of direct patient care).
+- For those seeking a second certification as a PMHNP, 14 additional credit hours are required* to meet the new specialty didactic and clinical requirements.
+Clinical experiences are individually determined to add breadth and depth to your advanced practice (with a minimum of 540 clock hours of direct patient care included in the DNP program).

 Sample Course Sequences*